Skip to content

 OTP (OTP): one-time password, this is used to enable caregivers to securely execute remote commands to a Looper's phone

-Override (Override): a modification to Loop settings that can change the correction range, the sensitivity (basal, ISF and CR) or both
+Override (Override): a modification to Loop settings that can change the correction range, the sensitivity (basal, ISF and CR) or both.
+Accessed by clicking the heart symbol on Loop's mainscreen, and referred to as a Custom Preset within the Loop app.

 Package Dependencies (Package Dependencies): packages that must be downloaded by Xcode (once) to build the app after downloading the LoopWorkspace to your computer